 The cannabis industry has exploded, and the environment has taken a hit.
-Many lawmakers have sought to make sure mammoth growers like Canopy, Aphria and Aurora comply with environmental standards through more enforcement, but micro farms and home growers need to consider this as well.
+Many lawmakers have sought to make sure mammoth growers like Canopy and Aphria comply with environmental standards through more enforcement, but micro farms and home growers need to consider this as well.

 But the method that piqued our interest in terms of indoor and greenhouse growing is one called aeroponics.
-Following NASA’s learning on beans, the ag-tech company GrowX experimented with suspending the cannabis plant by its roots in a moist environment.
+Following what NASA learned on beans, the ag-tech company GrowX experimented with suspending the cannabis plant by its roots in a moist environment.
 Water vapour keeps the plant hydrated without the use of soil or potting medium, or hydroponic apparatus.

 Parker is a cannabis enthusiast to the core who shares a keen interest in listening to what others have to say and understanding what’s important to them.
 Those who know Parker know that his passion for health and wellness runs deep, and his love of Canada even deeper!